 5) The information provided in the application will be used by OHSGG only for the purpose of providing the requested guide services.

-) or "firstname.lastname@example.org".
-You may also copy and paste the contents application form in your e-mail and fill the required information.
+You may also copy and paste the contents of the application form in your e-mail and fill the required information.

 1. Date and Time for the requesting guide service

-2. Information of the applicant (Name / Mr/Ms / Age / Nationality)
+2. Information of the applicant (Name / Mr/Ms / Nationality / Age)

-7. Please show your acceptance of our guide policy written in above.
+8. Please show your acceptance of our guide policy written in the “Guide policy” page.

 Cherry blossoms are in full bloom from late March to early April in Odawara.
 Events are held during the cherry blossom season.

-In Hakone, cherry trees blossom later than Odawara, you can enjoy it until late April.
+In Hakone, various kinds of cherry trees blossom later than Odawara, and you can enjoy it until late April.